-A comparison of recorded and simulated water level profiles in Manly Lagoon for the April 1998 event is shown in Figure 5-16 and Figure 5-17 for the Riverview Parade and Queenscliff Bridge gauges respectively.
+The simulated peak flood inundation extent for the April 1998 validation event is shown in Figure 5-18.
+A comparison of recorded and simulated water level profiles in Manly Lagoon for the April 1998 event is shown in Figure 5-19 and Figure 5-20 for the Riverview Parade and Queenscliff Bridge gauges respectively.
+A comparison of recorded and simulated water level profiles in Manly Dam is shown in Figure 5-21.

 The simulated results generally show a reasonable comparison between the recorded and simulated profiles.
 Some key aspects of the simulated catchment flood behaviour include:

-- Catchment runoff response similar to the calibration for the March 2011 event, the relative timing of the observed and simulated water level hydrographs shows an excellent agreement throughout the simulated event.
+- Catchment runoff response similar to the calibration for the March 2011 event, the relative timing of the observed and simulated water level hydrographs shows a good agreement throughout the simulated event.
 This shows the catchment runoff processes are being well simulated including the initial catchment response from the wetting-up period (incorporating rainfall losses) and the general rise of water levels in the Lagoon indicating a good simulation of the relative timing of the main tributary inflows. - Peak flood levels the peak Lagoon flood levels are well simulated in comparison to observed conditions.
 The initial water level condition in the Lagoon for the simulated April 1998 event is relatively high following some preceding rainfall and a relatively shoaled entrance condition.
 The event is of relatively short duration, rising to the peak level within approximately 8 hours of the start of the main rainfall period.
 The peak levels in the Lagoon are reasonably well simulated, particularly at the Queenscliff Bridge gauge.
 The water level gradient in the Lagoon is slightly over predicted in the model simulation such that simulated water levels at Riverview Parade are slightly higher than observed. - Total flood volumes the total runoff volumes represented by the total area under the water level hydrograph show good agreement between observed and simulated conditions.
 The simulation of runoff volumes is sensitive to the adopted rainfall distribution, which can be somewhat subjective based on the limited recorded gauge data within the catchment and large variability in rainfall across the catchment for this event.
-Nevertheless, despite the significant variation in rainfall across the catchment overall flood volumes have been well simulated.
+Nevertheless, despite the significant variation in rainfall across the catchment overall flood volumes have been well simulated. - Manly Dam catchment response the simulation of the water levels in the storage compares well with recorded levels.
+Peak water levels remained below the spillway level such that there was no spillway discharge to Manly Creek.
+It is noted the March 2011 event required high rainfall losses in the hydrological model, in particular a continuing loss of the order of 5mm/hr.
+The adopted 2mm/hr loss across the catchment for the April 1998 provides an acceptable response in the catchment compared to the observed conditions.
+Compared to the March 2011 event in which the modelled rainfall event occurred over some 36 hours, the April 1998 was of significantly shorter duration (main burst over 9 hours) with higher rainfall intensities.
+Accordingly, the rainfall losses for the April 1998 would expected to be lower for a more intense rainfall with a higher proportion of effective rainfall contributing to runoff.
+The duration and nature of the April 1998 event is similar to the adopted design rainfall conditions (refer to 6.1).